haacked/haacked.com/_posts/archived/2004-08-17-bear-drinks-36-cans-of-favorite-beer.aspx.markdown

 ---
 layout: post
-title: "Bear Drinks 36 Cans of Favorite Beer"
+title: Bear Drinks 36 Cans of Favorite Beer
 date: 2004-08-17 -0800
 comments: true
 disqus_identifier: 934
 categories: []
+redirect_from: "/archive/2004/08/16/bear-drinks-36-cans-of-favorite-beer.aspx/"
 ---

 Man, and I thought the bears in Alaska were tough.

 > AP - Rain-eeeeer ....
 Bear?
 When state Fish and Wildlife agents